-Municipality of Lakeshore offices will be closed on Thursday, September 30 in recognition of the National Day of Truth and Reconciliation.
-The Atlas Tube Recreation Centre will remain open for facility rentals and community programs.
+Municipality of Lakeshore offices will be closed on Monday, October 2, 2023, in recognition of National Day for Truth and Reconciliation.
+The Atlas Tube Recreation Centre will be open for regular hours.

 Local Events: